Musk sees Tesla Model Y becoming global bestseller in 2022: Toyota RAV4 dethroned?

-Tesla CEO Elon made a very tall-sounding pronouncement in the middle of the company’s quarterly earnings call on Monday: that he thinks the Tesla Model Y will become the world’s top-selling vehicle of any kind.
+Tesla CEO Elon made a very tall-sounding pronouncement in the middle of the company’s quarterly earnings call on Monday: He thinks the Tesla Model Y will become the world’s top-selling car or truck of any kind.
 In 2022.

 It wasn’t just Musk going off-script, and it might not be as much of a moonshot as it sounds.
 The company even spelled it out in its accompanying presentation to shareholders: “We believe Model Y can become not just a category leader, but also the best-selling vehicle of any kind globally.”

-At present, the best-selling SUV in the world is the Toyota RAV4, which hit about 994,000 deliveries in 2020 and in this unusual year displacing the longtime chart-topping Toyota Corolla and F-Series for the best-selling passenger vehicle spot.
+At present, the best-selling SUV in the world is the Toyota RAV4, which hit about 994,000 deliveries in 2020.
+In this unusual year it displaced the longtime chart-topping Toyota Corolla and Ford F-Series for the best-selling passenger vehicle spots.

 The Toyota RAV4 Prime plug-in hybrid has been recently singled out as one of the most sought-after models on the market, with one of the shortest times in U.S. dealer inventory.
 Simply put, Toyota isn’t delivering enough of them to meet demand.